Vitols999/QMS-WIKI/DocRealtime.md

 ### NMEA and other restrictions

-The NMEA data format is a rather variable data format.
+The NMEA data format is a rather variable.
 Each GPS receiver may use some specific features of this format.
 QMS does not know about all of these conceivable formatting variants.
-The QMS NMEA data parser handles mainly the most commonly used NMEA sentence identifiers `RMC` (Recommended minimum specific GPS/Transit data) and `GGA` (Global Positioning System Fix Data) to get timestamp, position and elevation and some other data.
+The QMS NMEA data parser handles mainly the most commonly used NMEA sentence identifiers `RMC` (Recommended minimum specific GPS/Transit data) and `GGA` (Global Positioning System Fix Data) to get timestamp, position, elevation, and some other data.

 NMEA data in QMS is valid (is used in QMS) if it fulfills the following reasonable restrictions: